Maximize your career potential with a highly-customizable, online Master of Business Administration (MBA) program.

-Accounting Management: Master theoretical and practical accounting and management skills and also focus on communication, collaboration, and business analysis to help you succeed in the accounting field.
+Accounting Management: Master theoretical and practical accounting and management skills with a focus on communication, collaboration, and business analysis to help you succeed in the accounting field.

-Healthcare Management: Focus on knowledge-base and current issues related to healthcare informatics; health policy; patient safety; and the ethical, legal, and regulatory issues that are particular to being a leader in the healthcare industry.
+Healthcare Management: Focus on knowledge-based and current issues related to healthcare informatics, health policy, patient safety, and the ethical, legal, and regulatory issues that are particular to being a leader in the ever-changing healthcare industry.

 Hospitality Management: Learn the use and development of natural and cultural resources in tourism projects, the methods employed to reinvent a destination, and the opportunities to engage a destination’s local population.